indico/indico/indico/htdocs/ihelp/html/_sources/QuickStartGuides/QSGSessionManager/SessionManager.txt

 ~~~~~~~~~~~~~~~~~~~~~

 The Session Timetable tab lets you arrange the scheduling for your
-session, you can add/edit/delete session intervals, organise when your
+session, you can add/edit/delete session blocks, organise when your
 contributions are going to take place, and include breaks within
 your session.